msychalice/leetcode/README.md

 We have to use 3 dimension dp, compression is not feasible.

+## 130 Surrounded Regions
+It's quite difficult to use DFS to select those surrounds regions, but it's pretty straightforward, if we use DFS in a different direction.
+Every 'O' that links to a 'O' at border is not surrounded by 'X'.
+1.For each 'O' at border, use DFS to mark all its linked 'O' grid.
+2.All the unmarked 'O' are surrounded and need to be changed to 'X'

 ## 133. Clone Graph
 1. Use Depth First Search to traverse the connected and undirected graph
 2. Cache all reached node